line/line-bot-sdk-python/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Creates a rich menu.
 You must upload a rich menu image and link the rich menu to a user for the rich menu to be displayed.
-You can create up to 10 rich menus for one bot.
+You can create up to 1000 rich menus for one LINE Official Account with the Messaging API.

 https://developers.line.biz/en/reference/messaging-api/#create-rich-menu